 Steiner's Theory of Child Development

-Steiner Education is designed to enhance, enrich and support the developmental phases of childhood.
-Dr. Steiner referred particularly to three essential phases — each of approximately seven years duration.
-In each of these phases, different faculties are coming to birth, different growth forces are operating and the child learns in correspondingly different ways.
-To provide meaningful support for the child in the journey from infancy to adulthood, curriculum and methodology must be based on a deep comprehension of these phases.
-It is of the greatest importance that each stage is experienced fully and not cut short — the aim of our education is to help children develop strengths for a lifetime.
-Thus, the uniqueness of the Steiner system lies not so much in what is taught but in how and when.
+Steiner education enhances, enriches and supports the developmental phases of childhood.
+Dr Steiner referred particularly to three essential phases — each of approximately seven years duration.
+In each of these phases, important faculties are being developed, different growth forces are operating and the child learns in correspondingly different ways.
+To provide meaningful support for the child in the journey from infancy to adulthood, curriculum and methodology is based on a deep comprehension of these phases.
+The aim of Steiner education is to help young people develop lifelong attributes, skills, knowledge, values and characteristics to enable them to be free individuals with purpose and meaning in their lives.

-“Those human beings who have not learnt to work in the ways of beauty and through beauty to capture truth, will never come to the full humanity needed to meet the challenges of life.” — Rudolf Steiner
+High school students experience a broad-ranging curriculum, both academic and artistic, positive and optimistic, exemplifying the strength of the human spirit.
+This builds the capacity for courage, confidence and resilience to go out into the world with a strong sense of self and ethical values.“Those human beings who have not learnt to work in the ways of beauty and through beauty to capture truth, will never come to the full humanity needed to meet the challenges of life.”